npm/cli/docs/content/commands/npm-ls.md

 * Default: false
 * Type: Boolean

-If true, then local installs will link if there is a suitable globally installed package.

-Note that this means that local installs can cause things to be installed into the global space at the same time.
-The link is only done if one of the two conditions are met:

-* The package is not already installed globally, or
-* the globally installed version is identical to the version that is being installed locally.

-When used with `npm ls`, only show packages that are linked.
+Used with `npm ls`, limiting output to only those packages that are linked.

 #### `unicode`